On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: Finite-dimensional truncation

 (We write $\varepsilon^{(N)}$ and not $\varepsilon_N$ because there is no reason to claim that the residual $\varepsilon^{(N)}$ in the $N$-dimensional problem is the actual truncation for every $N$ of the same infinite-dimensional vector $\varepsilon\in\cH$.)

-It would be desirable to assume that $\varepsilon^{(N)}$ is indeed small and asymptotically vanishing with $N$, or even that $\varepsilon^{(N)}=0$ for $N$ large enough, as is case in some applications.
+It would be desirable that $\varepsilon^{(N)}$ is indeed small and asymptotically vanishing with $N$, or even that $\varepsilon^{(N)}=0$ for $N$ large enough, as is the case in some applications.
 Morally (up to passing to the weak formulation of the inverse problem), this is the assumption of \emph{asymptotic consistency} naturally made for approximations by Galerkin methods \cite[Definition 2.15 and Theorem 2.24]{Ern-Guermond_book_FiniteElements}.

-We shall make this assumption here too, observing that in the present abstract context it is motivated by the following property, whose proof is postponed to Section \ref{sec:boundedlinearinverse}.
+In the present abstract context it is worth remarking that an assumption of that sort it is motivated by the following property, whose proof is postponed to Sect.~\ref{sec:boundedlinearinverse}.